Freezing! Armies before 0AD at Avignon 2019

 That Man Alexander

-" Pas de Calais! " The Companions were wasting no time - they piled forward in a deep column, confident that the Assyrians had nothing to strike back against them as they advanced.
+" Mon dieu! " The Companions were wasting no time - they piled forward in a deep column, confident that the Assyrians had nothing to strike back against them as they advanced.

 Suddenly the Lions of Mesopotamia were totally on the back foot, with a command who's only task was to avoid defeat long enough for the rest of their army to (with luck) overrun and overwhelm the Phalanx on the left hand edge of the board.